 Graduation Requirements Overview

-Students must meet the following requirements in order to be approved for graduation:
+Students must meet the following requirements to be approved for graduation:

 - Complete 34 credits in residence at SIPA.

-- Complete all core requirements, including 6 points for the Summer Program, 3 points for the core class, 4 points for the Seminar, and 21 points for electives.
+- Complete all core requirements, including 6 points for the Leadership and Global Policy Challenges Summer Class, 2 points for the Economics & Quantitative Methods Bootcamp, 3 for the core class, 6 for the Seminar, and 17 for electives.

 - Have a cumulative GPA of 3.0 or above.

 - Have no pending grades.
 All grades must be final.
-Any notations indicating a pending grade must be converted to a final grade prior to graduating.
+Any notations indicating a pending grade must be converted to a final grade before graduating.
 These include “IN” (incomplete), “CP” (credit pending), and “YC” (year-long course).

 - Complete and submit the Application for Degree or Certificate by the appropriate deadline.

-In addition to the above, please note that grade changes cannot be made post-graduation.
+In addition to the above, grade changes cannot be made post-graduation.

 Tracking MPA-GL Requirements